 While we may question a dog’s sniffing butts behavior and certainly would not tolerate it from another person, our fur babies are built differently.

 It is not a dog’s choice to want to sniff another’s tail end; it is simply nature.
 The urge to sniff comes down to glands, anal glands, to be exact.
 Inside a dog’s rectum are two small anal glands that release an incredibly strong smell.
 Pet owners often attribute this smell to a dog’s stool.
 However, that is not exactly the case.
 These tiny anal glands release an aroma unique to each dog when the muscles contract during a bowel movement.
 Humans are naïve to the difference; however, canines can easily discern the two scents.
 They sniff each other near the anus to determine if they know each other or have come in contact before.

 There is also a determination of dominance that comes from sniffing each other.
 Usually, the more dominant pooch will be the first to sniff, and the other will wait.
 Some dogs do not want to be sniffed and may growl, nip, or simply sit down.

-Dogs sniff each other as a way of communication and gathering information.
+Dogs sniff each other as a way of communicating and gathering information.
 Just as humans size up and collect information about those we meet, dogs do the same.
 Canines have a much stronger sense of smell than humans, more on that later, and utilize it to learn things about each other.

 Why Do Dogs Sniff Our Crotches?

-There is much more that drives crotch sniffing behavior in dogs than the assumption that they just really like to smell people’s private parts.
+There is much more that drives crotch-sniffing behavior in dogs than the assumption that they just really like to smell people’s private parts.
 It helps pet owners to understand a little more about why their puppers are so interested in sniffing private parts.